Ariana Grande Shows Jimmy Fallon How Her Ponytail Has A Mind Of Its Own

 In a fun sketch during Jimmy Fallon’s The Tonight Show – which can be viewed in the video at the top of the article – Ariana’s signature ponytail comes to life and demonstrates it has a mind of its own.
 While the 25-year-old pop sensation is unphased by her crime fighting, drink getting, and talking ponytail, Jimmy looks to be a little freaked out.

 During the clip, Jimmy interrupts Grande to ask when exactly her hair started performing as an extra arm on her body.
-Ariana, however, shrugged off the question noting that she’d always warn her hair up in a ponytail – not acknowledging the talking hair.
+Ariana, however, shrugged off the question noting that she’d always worn her hair up in a ponytail – not acknowledging the talking hair.

 Throughout the sketch, Ariana’s ponytail opened the mini fridge and fetched Jimmy a drink, picked up the singer’s phone when it begun to ring, and autographed a photo for a fan while Grande carried on a conversation on the phone.
 Fallon and Grande were even interrupted when they heard screams of a woman from the hall as someone made off with her purse.